I can’t believe how many athletes still do body-part splits. You’re an athlete. Not a bodybuilder.

 You need at least 48hrs to recharge after these activities.

-High vs Low Training Activities
+High Low Training Programme Example:

-Example plan for a rugby/American football athlete:
+Here’s an example plan for a rugby/American football athlete: